Skip to main content Skip to navigation

 What it’s good for: Shoulders, lateral and anterior deltoid.

 How to do it: Stand tall and with feet roughly hip-distance apart, roll your shoulders back, engage your core and look straight ahead.
 Keeping your arms almost completely straight, raise them up straight ahead to shoulder height before controlling back down.
-Following this, raise both arms to the side to shoulder level and again control back down.
+Following this, you can also try raising both arms to the front at shoulder level and again control back down.
 Alternate between both movements.

 How to progress: Grab two dumbbells or weight objects and perform the exercises with the added resistance.
 Slow the return phase of the movement down.